EHS & Sustainability: EHS&S

 On that note, each year, FEFO reviews Health and Safety Index benchmark data to understand trends, hotspots, and insights and provide feedback to health and safety professionals on how they can improve their programs.

-FEFO’s Health and Safety Index tool is a simple online survey enabling organizations to measure, focus and act on improvements that matter.
+FEFO’s Health and Safety Index tool is a simple online survey enabling organizations to measure health and safety performance, focus, and act on improvements that matter.

-Benchmark Results Show Low Scores for Health and Well-Being
+Benchmark Results Show Low Scores for Workplace Health and Well-Being

 Overall Health and Safety Index results from 2021 versus 2022 were relatively stable, increasing by one percent.